Go to content

 "Verily, verily, I say unto you, If a man keep my saying, he shall never see death (John 8: 51)".

-If we look at this statement we will see that it makes the same declaration concerning the only Way to achieve real Life.
+If we look at this statement we will see that it makes a truly parallel and complimentary declaration concerning the only Way to achieve real Life.

 * a word, uttered by a living voice, embodies a conception or idea